Ram-1998/live-worldmap-visualization/README.md

 ## Technologies Used

-* Node.Js - for server side programming
+* Node.Js - for server side programming.
-* D3.Js - for Data Visualization
+* D3.Js - for Data Visualization.
-* Twitter Stream API - for getting the tweet data in real-time
+* Twitter Stream API - for getting the tweet data in real-time.
+* Heroku - for deploying the back-end of the webapp.
+* Socket.io - for sending the tweet data to the client-side.